 So, I make sure to take time for myself when I need it.
 And I don’t feel guilty about that one bit.
 I’m selfish with my time and selfish with my own personal space.
 I highly recommend it.

 I can argue a point all day and night, until you either convince me or give up, or the chair I’m sitting on catches fire.
 I like a good argument.
 Don’t take it personally, but don’t expect me to back down either.
 Unless I discover that you’re too dumb to debate, then I won’t waste my time.
 I said I like a good argument.

-I’m an unapologetic atheist who sings in a church choir.
+I’m an unapologetic atheist who sang in a church choir for a decade.
 I find Family Guy and Fark.com hilarious, so that should give you some idea of my sense of humor.

 I’m a democrat.
-Most of what I know about politics I learned from West Wing, The Daily Show, The Colbert Report, Rachel Maddow, and Countdown with Keith Olbermann.
+Most of what I know about politics I learned from West Wing, The Daily Show, The Colbert Report, Rachel Maddow, and Last Week Tonight.
 The rest I learned from my husband, who is way smarter than I am (but don’t tell him I said that).

 I’m a vegetarian, but not “that” kind of vegetarian.
 You won’t find me at any PETA rallies or giving you dirty looks for eating meat.
-But you may find me making hot dogs for my kids or meatballs for The Ass (I’m told they’re awesome).
-I hate mushrooms and tofu, which makes being a vegetarian a little more challenging.
+But you may find me making hot dogs for my kids or meatballs for my husband (I’m told they’re awesome).
+I hate mushrooms, beets, and tofu, which makes being a vegetarian a little more challenging.